Where Do I Come From, And Does It Really Matter?

 The Label Is Complex to Shake

 Stereotypes, they are not easy to live with.
-Nobody likes wearing a label - no matter whether it is a mental health diagnosis or a yellow star.
-“Russian” or “American” or “Iraqi” or “Estonian” are labels which describe us in some ways as well.
+Nobody likes wearing a label and “Russian” or “American” or “Iraqi” or “Estonian” are labels which describe us in some ways as well.
 Not entirely, because our personalities are richer than that, but they do describe accurately enough some parts of us.
 Brits are funny, French love food, Italians are great lovers.
 We all just know it, don’t we?

 Some labels are though easier to live with than others.
 Being Russian in post-wall Europe, I set off with a complex baggage.
 In the 90s in Paris, to be Russian was “in”, people were curious about my post-soviet experience, they kept asking me questions, and they wanted me to tell them my story.
 Sometimes they were not ready to hear the whole thing, they were easily shocked, but they were listening.
 It was important for me to be able to tell them, to let them know how different my world was from their own.

 Some years later I travelled to Italy a lot, and my experience was very different there.
 The suburban trains in Naples were full with young blond girls in miniskirts and heavy makeup.
 They were mostly from Ukraine and working hard in cheap strip clubs and restaurants, hoping for a better future.
 I was not blond and neither wore a miniskirt, but I was Russian, so we were in the same category.
 If you buy a bag of frozen green peas, it is clearly written on it, even if inside it contains carrots.
 You presume that there is some kind of congruence, so “green peas” outside = little green balls inside.
 Outside I was Russian; inside I felt like a complex person with a deep understanding of Italian culture.
 But who cared?
 For them I was a green pea.